seebs/enfiltrate/ReadMe.txt

 	filter:include(matchable, verbose)
 	filter:exclude(matchable, verbose)
 	filter:require(matchable, verbose)
-		Add "matchable" to the given category.
+		Add "matchable" to the given ruleset.
+Returns true on success, false on error.

 	filter:disinclude(index, verbose)
 	filter:disexclude(index, verbose)
 	filter:disrequire(index, verbose)
-		Remove item index from the given category.
+		Remove item index from the given ruleset.
+Returns true on success, false on error.

+	filter:apply_args(args, verbose)
+		Applies the provided args.
+Args are in the format used by LibGetopt.
+		  Tables:
+		    args.i:  Each item added to includes
+		    args.x:  Each item added to excludes
+		    args.r:  Each item added to requires
+		  Individual values:
+		    args.c:  Change filter's category
+		    args.I:  Index to remove from includes
+		    args.R:  Index to remove from requires
+		    args.X:  Index to remove from excludes

 	filter:filter(table)
 		Returns a table of items which matched the